rahulgopinath/rahulgopinath.github.io/index.md

 [(ISSTA 2020)](/publications/2020/07/18/issta-learning/),
 and even for
-[systems that cannot be instrumented](https://arxiv.org/abs/2012.13516), such as embedded and remote systems — a common constraint in security testing, where the target is frequently a binary nobody can recompile.
+[systems that cannot be instrumented](https://arxiv.org/abs/2012.13516), such as embedded and remote systems.
+That constraint is common in security testing, where the target is frequently a binary nobody can recompile.

 Correcting one input at a time is still expensive.